liuwei-tianshu/SLocator/README.md

 We use [Crystal](https://code.google.com/archive/p/crystalsaf/), a Java static analysis framework that is built on top of Eclipse JDT, to analyze the source code and extract the CFG.

 ## 2. Demo
 This directory contains **Locating the Paths that Generate a Given SQL Query**.
 Given SQL queries, we use information retrieval techniques to rank the control flow paths that have the highest database access similarity.

+We give a demo to show SLocator works on PetClinic:

 ## 3. Experiment